Harshita-Pawar/FinSaathi/README.md

-# FinSaathi – AI-Powered Financial Wellness Assistant
+# FinSaathi – AI-Powered Financial Assistant

 ## Overview

 FinSaathi is an AI-powered personal finance platform designed to help users understand and improve their financial health.
 The application analyzes financial information, calculates a Financial Health Score, and provides actionable insights to support better financial decision-making.
 The project combines Data Analytics, Machine Learning, and AI-driven recommendations through an interactive Streamlit interface.

 ## Features